stoplightio/spectral/docs/guides/7-sharing-rulesets.md

 spectral lint -r https://example.com/some-ruleset.yml
 ```

-## NPM
+## npm

-As Spectral is a [NPM](https://www.npmjs.com/) package, we support loading rulesets from other NPM packages.
+As Spectral is an [npm](https://www.npmjs.com/) package, we support loading rulesets from other npm packages.

-Not only it lets you serve files without a need for hosting your own server or uploading it somewhere else, but also supports versioning out of the box, and makes it easy to bundle a ruleset with custom rulesets.
+Not only does it let you serve files without a need for hosting your own server or uploading it somewhere else, but also supports versioning out of the box, and makes it easy to bundle a ruleset with custom rulesets.

 This is a very basic example showing how the directory structure as well as package.json may look like.